-Other, less invasive options are available for certain patients using a catheter procedure; however, surgical replacement of the aortic valve is often the most appropriate and safest procedure for some.
+Other, less invasive options for aortic valve replacement using a catheter procedure are available for certain patients, but surgical replacement of the aortic valve is often the most appropriate and safest procedure for some.

 The Frankel CVC team considers the type of aortic disease a patient is suffering from as well the patient’s overall health in determining the most appropriate surgical procedure.
 This may include open heart surgery with a standard type of incision, or open heart surgery in which a smaller incision is made.
 In both procedures, the diseased valve is removed and the patient is implanted with a replacement valve.

 A patient may need aortic valve surgery to replace the aortic valve in the heart if he or she is diagnosed with:

 - Aortic stenosis, a condition in which the aortic valve does not open fully, resulting in reduced blood flow out of the heart.

 - Aortic regurgitation, a condition in which the aortic valve does not close all the way, resulting in blood leaking back into the heart.

 What is Involved in a SAVR Procedure?